Oven Fried Okra

 Bake in the preheated oven.

 Halfway through the bake, flip the okra with a spatula.
-This will ensure the okra crisps up!
+This will ensure the okra crisps up on both sides!

 When totally crispy, remove from the oven.
 Transfer to a paper towel-lined plate or bowl to soak up excess oil.
-Season with additional seasoned salt, if desired.
+Add an additional sprinkle of seasoned salt or kosher salt, if desired.

 Serve warm with your favorite dippers.
-(We love a combination of ketchup and hot sauce!)
+(We love a combination of ketchup and hot sauce and a sprinkling of cayenne pepper!
+This would also be delicious dunked in Cajun Dipping Sauce.)

 Frequently Asked Questions